 Comparing trends across different currencies is a nontrivial statistical problem.
 Because different currencies vary widely in their scale of measure (e.g. abundance in the hundreds of individuals; total biomass in the thousands of grams), it is challenging to interpret differences in magnitude of slope across different currencies.
 Transformation and scaling using common approaches (such as a square-root transformation, or rescaling each currency to a mean of 0 and a standard deviation of 1) destroys information about the degree of variability within each currency that is necessary in order to make comparisons between currencies for the same timeseries.

-Therefore, rather than attempting to compare slopes across currencies or to transform different currencies to a common scale, we used a simple null model to compare the observed dynamics for biomass and energy use to the dynamics that would occur in a scenario in which the species composition (and therefore, in this context, size structure) of the community was consistent throughout the timeseries, but in which total abundance varied over time consistent with the observed dynamics.
+Therefore, rather than attempting to compare slopes across currencies or to transform different currencies to a common scale, we used a simple null model to generate the expected dynamics in biomass and energy use if the size distribution of individuals had remained constant but allowed abundance to vary as observed during the time span.
+In effect, we generated the expected dynamics of biomass and energy use if only abundance drove changes in those currencies.
 For each route, we characterized the “observed” timeseries of total biomass and total energy use by simulating size measurements for all individuals observed in each time step and summing across individuals, using the method described above.
 We then simulated timeseries for “abundance-driven” dynamics of biomass and energy use incorporating observed changes in community-wide abundance over time, but under a scenario of consistent species (and therefore approximate size) composition over time.
 For each community, we characterized the timeseries-wide probability of an individual drawn at random from the community belonging to a particular species (P(si)) as each species’ mean relative abundance taken across all timesteps:

 P(si)=tTni,tNtT

 where ni,t is the abundance of species i in timestep t, Nt is the total abundance of all species in timestep t, and T is the total number of timesteps.
 For each timestep t, we randomly assigned species’ identities to the total number of individuals of all species observed in that time step (Nt) by drawing with replacement from a multinomial distribution with probabilities weighted according to P(s) for all species.
 We then simulated body size measurements for individuals, and calculated total energy use and total biomass, following the same procedure as for the observed community.
 This characterizes the dynamics for size-based currencies expected if the species (and size) composition of the community does not change over time, but incorporating observed fluctuations in total abundance.
-We refer to these dynamics as “abundance-driven” dynamics.

 Long-term trends